Space Travel

 She loved, was curious, took on a pronoun to represent her belonging among those she collaborated with, constructing herself, and challenging herself forth.

-On her skin a field of small, fierce flowers.
-Each unique.
-The woman walking on the road eroding there, devoured at the fringe by these wild beings.
-The woman, Atalanta, bent over to look closely, took her phone from her pocket and squatted, shifting, zooming, circling, making art.
+The woman, Atalanta, bent over to look closely, took her phone from her pocket and squatted, shifting, zooming, circling, making art, capturing for release—on the web perhaps.
 But more.
 She wondered at the tiny details.
 At this encounter.
 She lay on the dirt road to get closer.
 Her brain shape-shifted, her organs loved, her nerves contented.